novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 “Of course.
 It would be good to prepare in advance.
 The announcement will probably come within this year.”

-Unconsciously making Nostradamus-like predictions, Lee Hyun-woo.
+Lee Hyun-woo unconsciously making Nostradamus-like predictions.

 Kim Ah-young took his words as gospel.